dslp/dslp-repo-template/.github/ISSUE_TEMPLATE/Model.md

 This is a great place to start adding automated tests.
 For example:

-- Parametrize model inputs and parameters
+- [ ] Parametrize model inputs and parameters
-- Define and create schema for model consumption
+- [ ] Define and create API schema for model consumption
-- Profile model performance characteristics
+- [ ] Profile model performance characteristics